(Last updated 4/29/2015; last reviewed 4/29/2015)

 Adherence means “to stick firmly.”
 So for people with HIV, medication adherence means sticking firmly to an HIV regimen—taking HIV medicines every day and exactly as prescribed.

 Poor adherence to an HIV regimen allows HIV to destroy the immune system.
 A damaged immune system makes it hard for the body to fight off infections and certain cancers.
-Poor adherence also increases the risk of drug resistance.
+Poor adherence also increases the risk of drug resistance and HIV treatment failure.

 Drug resistance can develop as HIV multiplies in the body.
 When HIV multiplies, the virus sometimes mutates (changes form) and makes variations of itself.
 Variations of HIV that develop while a person is taking HIV medicines can lead to new, drug-resistant strains of HIV.
-The drug-resistant HIV no longer responds to the HIV medicines that used to suppress the person’s HIV.
+HIV medicines that used to suppress the person’s HIV are not effective against the new drug-resistant HIV.
 In other words, the person’s HIV continues to multiply.

 Once drug-resistant HIV develops, it remains in the body.
 Drug resistance limits the number of HIV medicines available to include in a current or future HIV regimen.